 However, if you choose high volatile stocks, you will have more opportunities to increase your capital.

 To find low volatility stocks, here are the steps:

 - Go to our free stock analyzer above.

 - Filter stocks 10% above its 52-week low.

 - Filter stocks 10% below the 52-week high.

-Determine if the company had paid dividends in the last five years to select good stocks.
+Determine if the company had paid dividends or had enough dividend yield in the last five years to know if it is an outstanding stock.